jthernandez999/jthernandez999/README.md

 - I’m currently working on completing the Full Stack Web Development Program at BloomTech FKA Lambda School.
-- 🌱 I’m currently learning algorithms in Computer Science.
+- 🌱 I’m currently learning algorithms and MongoDB.
 - 👯 I’m looking to collaborate on anything challenging.
 - 🤔 I’m looking for help with freelance web development structuring.
 - 💬 Ask me about space or bonsai.